spirio-sessions/hmmmusictool/README.md

-## HMM Music
+## HMM Music based on AI Duet

 A piano that responds to you.

 ## OVERVIEW

-HMM Music is composed of two parts, the front-end which is in the `static` folder and the back-end which is in the `server` folder.
+HMM Music based on AI Duet is composed of two parts, the front-end which is in the `static` folder and the back-end which is in the `server` folder.
 The front-end client establishes a connection via Socket.IO and sends key events to a [Flask](http://flask.pocoo.org/) server.
 The server takes that input and "continues" if enough notes were played it using an HMM which is then returned back to the client.

 ## INSTALLATION